Pregnancy Pilates Workouts for 1st, 2nd and 3rd Trimester

 You must only attend or participate in classes during pregnancy that are taught by qualified instructors.

 Why?
-Because there are some Pilates exercises and movements that you must avoid as they can cause harm to both you and your baby.
+Because there are some exercises and movements that you must avoid as they can cause harm to both you and your baby.

 Is Pilates OK when Pregnant?